-• Q MSE 1 - Program Student Learning Outcomes for M.S.
+- Q MSE 1 Program Student Learning Outcomes for M.S.
 Engineering.
-Please rate your proficiency in the following areas:

-(Limited Proficiency / Proficiency / High Proficiency)

-- (1.a) An ability to conduct research and development involving one or more engineering disciplines. - (1.b) An ability to apply advanced engineering concepts, methods and principles to solve complex technical problems. - Q MSE 2 Program Student Learning Outcomes for M.S.
+Please rate your proficiency in the following areas: (Limited Proficiency / Proficiency / High Proficiency) - (1.a) An ability to conduct research and development involving one or more engineering disciplines. - (1.b) An ability to apply advanced engineering concepts, methods and principles to solve complex technical problems. - Q MSE 2 Program Student Learning Outcomes for M.S.
 Engineering.
 How much has your experience at Oregon Tech contributed to your knowledge, skills, and personal development in these areas?
 (Barely Contributed/ Contributed / Highly Contributed) - (2.a) An ability to conduct research and development involving one or more engineering disciplines. - (2.b) An ability to apply advanced engineering concepts, methods and principles to solve complex technical problems.

-This was the second year that the MSE program had graduating students.
-A total of 13 students graduated in AY2020-21, but only 2 (15%) responded to the graduate exit survey.
-The results of the indirect assessment from the limited sample size appear overall positive, with 100% of respondents assessing their level of proficiency in the MSE outcomes as very high, as well as the contribution of their experience at Oregon Tech to their assessment of these outcomes, as shown in Figures 3 ad 4.
-It is possible that the low response level may be associated with the majority of students graduating in Summer, Fall, or Winter terms, whereas the exit survey is sent out at the end of Spring term.
+Out of the 7 students who graduated in AY2021-22, 4 (57%) responded to the graduate exit survey.
+The results of the indirect assessment from the limited sample size appear positive, with 100% of respondents assessing their level of proficiency in the MSE outcomes as very high, as well as the contribution of their experience at Oregon Tech to their assessment of these outcomes, as shown in Figures 1 ad 2.

-Figure 3: Results of the indirect assessment for attainment of the MSE student outcomes as reported in the exit survey (AY 2020-21)
+Figure 1: Results of the indirect assessment for attainment of the MSE student outcomes as reported in the exit survey (AY 2021-22)

-Figure 4: Results of the indirect assessment for contribution of Oregon Tech to the attainment of the MSE student outcomes as reported in the exit survey (AY 2020-21)
+Figure 2: Results of the indirect assessment for contribution of Oregon Tech to the attainment of the MSE student outcomes as reported in the exit survey (AY 2021-22)